MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

 creativity.
 With the mockup in hand, write preliminary content for each screen element.

-  - Always write preliminary content—or at least write draft text as a placeholder.
+  - Always write preliminary content???or at least write draft text as a placeholder.
-  - Don’t
+  - Don???t
     use Greek text (lorem ipsum) as a placeholder.
 It conceals usability and design issues until late in the process, when they're harder to fix.